FotonTech/join/README.md

 💻Open positions on Foton Tech Company

 ## About us
-Foton is an ALL REMOTE tech company focused on mobile projects built with React Native/Relay/Apollo/Node/GraphQL(JS IT ALL).
+Foton is an ALL REMOTE tech company focused on mobile projects built with React Native/Apollo/Node/GraphQL(JS IT ALL).

 We work on Silicon Valley challenging projects and we are also building Apps in da House

 We are looking for passionate developers who wants to build the future with us.
-We offer company shares and a competitive salary.
+We offer company shares, a competitive salary and an attractive culture.

 ## Culture (by our CEO)
-"I created Foton because after much professional experience on huge multinational companies such as General Electric or Siemens i wanted to work where all the developers would be a fundamental piece of the process, so i take our culture very seriously and care a lot about the developers happiness.
+"I created Foton because after much professional experience on multinational companies such as General Electric or Siemens I wanted to work where all the developers would be a fundamental piece of the process, so i take our culture very seriously and care a lot about the developers happiness.

 Besides shares and a good salary, I want to offer a great place to work with open source and side projects everywhere.